elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/cookies-document-cookie.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A cookie is referred to as "third-party" if it gets placed by a domain not visited by the user.
-Because of their nature, third-party cookies commonly get utilized for tracking and advertising services.
-Because they get tied to the original domain, ads.com may monitor the same person across other sites if they all visit it.
-Because some individuals dislike getting monitored, browsers allow you to disable such cookies.
+Because of their nature, Developers commonly use third-party cookies for tracking and advertising services.
+Because of coupling tied to the original domain, ads.com may monitor the same person across other sites if they all visit it.
+Because some individuals dislike third-party monitoring, browsers allow you to disable such cookies.
     </div>
   </div>
 </details>